arthur-jacquin/edit/philosophy.md

 dependencies, it is not to be seen as a weaker, spare replacement.
 The search is incremental and supports regular expressions, and the replace supports the reuse of subpatterns and fields from the to-be-replaced string: the power of sed and awk combined!
-Please refer to `manual.md` for a more precise description.
+Please refer to the tutorial for a more precise description.

 ## Code-related design choices